BNFC/bnfc/docs/user_guide.rst

 ===============

-The BNF Converter's Python Backend generates a Python frontend, that uses Lark, to parse input into an AST (abstract syntax tree).
+The BNF Converter's Python Backend generates a Python frontend, that uses Antlr4, to parse input into an AST (abstract syntax tree).

-Lark and Python 3.10 or higher is needed.
+The python package Antlr4, the jar for Antlr4 and Python 3.10 or higher is needed.

 Example usage: ::

-    bnfc --python Calc.cf
+    bnfc --python -m Calc.cf

 .. list-table:: The result is a set of files: